 Finding Help and Healing

 Feeling powerless is one of the main components of burnout, but the way to find help is to be proactive.
 There are ways to combat these feelings and to find joy again in your chosen profession.
 Some of these include:

-- Make an appointment to speak with your supervisor – It is important to make a scheduled appointment with them, so it does not fall through the cracks.
+- Make an appointment to speak with your supervisor – It is important to make a scheduled appointment with them so it does not fall through the cracks.
 Come with a detailed list of concerns and questions, as well as some ideas for possible solutions.

 - Reach out to co-workers – Speaking with a co-worker can be invaluable because they may understand your concerns in a way that no one else can.
 Having a sounding board and mentor can help greatly and allow you to feel supported.

 - Take time off to recharge – Use your PTO and do not feel bad about it.
 When you do, try not to check email or answer the phone.
-Take the time to truly relax and not do any work.
+Take the time to relax truly and not do any work.

-- Say no to extra work – To be the best therapist possible does not mean you hurt yourself in trying to help everyone, you must take the time off to be refreshed.
+- Say no to extra work – To be the best therapist possible does not mean you hurt yourself trying to help everyone, you must take the time off to be refreshed.

 - Join a support group – A support group on social media or traditional group therapy sessions can help you work through the stress of working as a Clinician.

 Make sure you pay attention to yourself and your needs as prevention of professional burnout is easier than treatment.
 Most importantly, remember why you went into this profession and see if you can pinpoint more of the professional highlights because they are there.

 Written by: Jennifer Martin, MS, CCC-SLP and New Grad Program Director at Advanced.